Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

 The best results are achieved for $\lambda=0.005$ and the MAE is relatively insensitive to the choice of $N$.

-It is clear that the Pearson's correlation derived from the Hermite series based Spearman's rank correlation estimator is more accurate and robust than an exponentially weighted version of the standard Pearson's product-moment correlation estimator.

-The Spearman's rank correlation results for model 2 are presented in figure \ref{fig_model_2_res_spear}.
-The Pearson's product-moment results for model 2 are presented in figure \ref{fig_model_2_res_pearson}.
+It is clear that the Pearson's correlation derived from the Hermite series based Spearman rank correlation estimator is more accurate and robust than an exponentially weighted version of the standard Pearson's product-moment correlation estimator.
+This is to be contrasted with the case without outliers in Fig. \ref{fig_model_1_res_pearson_no_out}, where the performance of the two estimators is very similar.
+The Spearman rank correlation results for model 2 are presented in Fig. \ref{fig_model_2_res_spear}.
+Again the results for model 2 excluding outliers (omitted for brevity) are very similar to the results with outliers as presented in Fig. \ref{fig_model_2_res_spear}.
+The Pearson's product-moment results for model 2 are presented in Fig. \ref{fig_model_2_res_pearson}.

 The best results are achieved for $\lambda=0.01$ with higher values of $N$ performing slightly better than lower values ($N=20$ yields the best performance).